PCStudy109/my_simd_sum/readme.txt

 1. Overview
-This Repository contains user defined aggregation function of PostgreSQL which summation of 32bit floating points by SIMD(AVX256).
+This Repository contains an user defined aggregation function of PostgreSQL which summation of 32bit floating points by SIMD(AVX256).

 2. Prerequisites
 (1) OS is CentOS7